darkorsa/shop/README.md

 ### Products

-The products represent the goods sold in the shop.
+Products represent the goods sold in the shop.
 The required parameters are:

 - id
 - name